-Ignosi ceased his song, and out of the gathering gloom came back the deep reply--
+Ignosi ceased his song, and out of the gathering gloom came back the deep reply- "Thou art the king!"

-Thus was my prophecy to the herald fulfilled, and within the fortyeight hours Twala's headless corpse was stiffening at Twala's gate.
+Thus was my prophecy to the herald fulfilled, and within the forty-eight hours Twala's headless corpse was stiffening at Twala's gate.

-CHAPTER XV
+CHAPTER XV.